 Unfortunately, the Handyguys have not had much success with these supposedly more efficient appliances.
 We ranted about appliances a while back in Episode #79.
 Well, we got started again in this podcast.
 Washing machines that hardly use any water just don’t get clothes as clean, dishwashers that use less water leave gunk on dishes.

 and you can read the DOE/EPA response to the report here

 The government is working to fix the administration of the Energy Star program by spending more taxpayer money.
 “EPA and DOE have launched a new two-step process to expand testing of ENERGY STAR qualified products…the steps are part of an overall effort by the Obama Administration” (paraphrased from Energy Star site).

 If you are finishing your basement, be sure to check your local code requirements.
 A secondary means of exit from your finished basement space is a typical requirement.
 A basement bedroom also requires a direct secondary egress.
-Small windows wont cut it.
-Instead a window or door must be large enough for a person to exit easily and for fireman with an air pack can enter.
+Small windows won’t cut it.
+Instead, a window or door must be large enough for a person to exit easily and for fireman with an air pack to enter.
 Again, please check your local code requirements for egress.

 Egress options range from large windows to walk out French doors for daylight basements.
 Brian and Paul discuss the pros and cons of the various egress options including the bilco doors you see in the image.
 When planning your finished basement, be sure to plan and budget for proper egress.